 Black leotard or solid colored, form-fitting tank top that is long enough to cover the midriff.

-Black capri pants or dance shorts with tights.
+Dark leggings or dance shorts with tights.

 Tan slip-on jazz shoes or barefoot.

 No busy prints or writing on tops or pants.

 Hair pulled back neatly away from the face.

 All dress code items are available for purchase at Prairie School of Dance.